The Catenian Association

 The Celtic Collectors performed at the opening and closing ceremonies, and during a 24-hour sleep-out at the medieval bridge in Monmouth, which began at 10 am on Thursday 29 February and ended at 10 am on Friday 1 March 2024.
 The event was organised to highlight homelessness, poverty and loneliness, and was supported by local schools.
 The High Sheriff and Lord Lieutenant of Gwent also attended.

-The 2024 Provincial St. Patrick's Racenight, held on 16 March 2024 and hosted by Monmouth Wyedean Circle under the presiding guidance of Dave Andrews, was attended by more than 50 people, including Provincial Membership Officer Stephen Lake, Catenians from Swindon, Newport and Abergavenny Circles, and parishioners from Monmouth and Ross parishes.
+The 2024 Provincial St. Patrick's Racenight, held on 16 March 2024 and hosted by Circle under the presiding guidance of Dave Andrews, was attended by more than 50 people, including Provincial Membership Officer Stephen Lake, Catenians from Swindon, Newport and Abergavenny Circles, and parishioners from Monmouth and Ross parishes.
 Here are this year's winners!

 In June 2024, President Martin led a visit to Hellens, a Tudor/Jacobean home with beautiful gardens and a history dating back to 1057.
 Attractions included heirlooms of Anne Boleyn, Queen Mary Tudor's bedroom, and paintings by Gainsborough, Van Dyke, and tales of three ghosts!